lineality/dungeon_of_notebooks_coding_study_tools/README.md

 3. Probability & Statistics Dungeon Rooms

-## Stories, Lessons & Overall Framework
+# Stories, Lessons & Overall Educational Framework
 To fit into an overall game, overall curricula, and overall set of teaching method standards, each specific focused skill-lesson will have the following:

 1. coding interview question code-challenge